Debt recovery

 Turto Bankas administers the re-loaned by the state loans and state guaranteed loans, which were transferred by the Ministry of Finance of the Republic of Lithuania, granted to the business operators in increased and highest risk groups.
 The debts transferred for administration are administered by following the Law on State Debt of the Republic of Lithuania, the Law on the Controller of Centrally Controlled State-Owned Property of the Republic of Lithuania and the assignment contract concluded between the Ministry of Finance of the Republic of Lithuania and Turto Bankas, as well as other statutes of law.

-Since the end of third quarter of 2024, Turto Bankas is administering the debts of four debtors transferred by the Ministry of Finance of the Republic of Lithuania, the balance of which is EUR 9.9M.
+Since the end of first quarter of 2026, Turto Bankas is administering the debts of four debtors transferred by the Ministry of Finance of the Republic of Lithuania, the balance of which is EUR 8.8M.

 During the execution of the restructuring programme of the banks in 1996–1999, Turto Bankas took over or bought for VVP the assets of four commercial banks.
 To hasten the liquidation of banks that has been going on since 1995–1997, since 2002 Turto Bankas has taken over the non-realised assets of another ten bankrupted commercial banks free of charge.
 All these banks have been dissolved and de-registered; however, the debt recovery from the bank’s debtors is ongoing.

-After the end of the third quarter of 2024, Turto Bankas was recovering tax arrears and claim rights from 82 debtors.
-The balance of taken over tax arrears is EUR 10.1M.
+At the end of the first quarter of 2026, Turto bankas was recovering tax arrears and claims from 27 debtors.
+The outstanding balance of transferred tax arrears amounted to EUR 2.5 million.

-Since the end of the third quarter of 2024, Turto Bankas has been recovering debts from 134 debtors who improperly used the European Union’s financial aid funds.
-The balance of taken over claim rights is EUR 20.9M.
+At the end of the first quarter of 2026, Turto bankas was recovering debts from 197 debtors who had improperly used European Union financial assistance funds.
+The outstanding balance of transferred claims amounted to EUR 26.1 million.

 The legal entity or natural person of the Republic of Lithuania, in accordance with the contract concluded with the state or in accordance with other binding debt documents, has received a loan from the loan funds received on behalf of the state: